UnnamedNetwork/UNWDS/README.md

 ## Known issues
 Some issue will be fixed at future version:
-+ [FUTURE RELEASE] Fix some translation, such as %pocketmine.command.reload.reloaded will be fix to Reload complete.
++ I dunno, it worked correctly in my server
-+ It worked correctly in my server, so will be added later.
++ If you want a bug report, translate report,etc please open issues in this repo :) Thank you